RyanSR71/waveform_uncertainty/docs/source/usage.rst

 Installation
 ------------

-To use WaveformUncertainty, first download WaveformUncertainty.py and place it in your directory:
+To use WaveformUncertainty, first download WaveformUncertainty.py and place it in your directory.